-- Inlet hose is plumbed into the base to eliminate the risk of stress on the swivel
+- Hose is plumbed into the base to eliminate the risk of undue stress on the swivel

 - Made in the USA

 *Reel is shipped in the top wind position.
 The reel image is shown in the side wind position.